AriesLL/CS259-GATK-Guide/README.md

 The scripts are self-explanary, please make change on file and directory path as needed.

+## Log on to lnxsrv02
+Log on to lnxsrv02.seas.ucla.edu
+(We request this machine to run Spark applications for CS259 students)

 ## Setup JAVA 8 environment
 `export JAVA_HOME=/usr/local/cs133/2017cs259/jdk1.8.0_73`